 2. Always Keep a Fire Extinguisher Nearby

-Even when all recommended safety precautions for fire avoidance are followed, there is always at least some risk of unintended ignition of a material being laser cut.
-Always keep a fire extinguisher near the laser machine, as per local health and safety regulations, and make sure it is regularly serviced.
-A CO2 fire extinguisher is the best type for this application.
+Even when all recommended fire safety precautions are followed, there is still some risk of unintended ignition of the material being laser cut.
+Always keep a fire extinguisher near the laser machine, in accordance with local health and safety regulations, and ensure it is regularly serviced.
+A CO₂ fire extinguisher is the most suitable type for this application.

 3. Always Keep the Area Around the Laser Cutter Clear of Debris, Clutter, and Flammable Materials

 Some industrial metal laser cutters do not have enclosures.
-Hot metal sparks and slag are strewn underneath and in the near vicinity of the laser cutter.
+Hot metal sparks and slag can scatter beneath and around the laser cutter.
 Debris and clutter also pose a tripping hazard to the laser machine operator.
-Always keep the laser cutter and surrounding areas clean.
+Always keep the laser cutter and its surrounding area clean.

 4. Keep the Laser Cutter's Interior Clean and Clear of Debris

-Regardless of whether there is an enclosure, if there is debris inside the laser cutter, then there is a chance that the laser head can be obstructed, which may damage the laser machine.
-Dirt and other materials inside the laser cutter can also create a potential fire risk.
-A vacuum cleaner can be used to effectively clean out the inside of a laser cutter.
+Regardless of whether the machine has an enclosure, debris inside the laser cutter can obstruct the laser head and potentially damage the equipment.
+Dust and other materials inside the laser cutter can also present a fire hazard.
+A vacuum cleaner can be used to effectively clean the interior of a laser cutter.

-Debris inside the machine on the cutter tray can not only get in the way of the cutting head but can also prevent the raw material from sitting flush on the tray.
-This can cause inaccurate and skewed cuts.
+Debris on the cutter tray can obstruct the cutting head and prevent the raw material from sitting flush on the tray.
+This may lead to inaccurate or misaligned cuts.

 6. Never Modify or Disable Any of the Laser System's Safety Features

-Laser cutting machines have certain automatic safety features to protect the user during operation.
-These include door interlocks which disable the laser if the enclosure door is opened.
-This reduces the risk of the operator getting permanent eye damage due to reflected laser light.
-Disabling this feature will void the laser cutter's warranty.
+Laser cutting machines are equipped with automatic safety features designed to protect the operator during use.
+These include door interlocks, which disable the laser if the enclosure door is opened.
+This reduces the risk of the operator suffering permanent eye damage from reflected laser light.
+Disabling this feature may void the laser cutter's warranty and compromise user safety.

 7. Never Use the Laser Cutter Until All Covers Are in Place and the Interlocks Work Properly